matuzo/matuzoat/speaking/07-10-17-13-the-dark-side-of-the-moon.md

 ---
-title: The Dark Side of the moon
+title: The Dark Side of the Grid
 date: 2018-09-20T15:12:31.538Z
 event: A-Tag
 talk: The Dark Side of the Grid Atag
-city: vie
+city: Vienna
 country: AT
 ---